- Imagine staying in a boutique hotels with world famous monuments around;

 Upon arrival in Samarkand, you will be transferred to your hotel.
 In the afternoon you will visit 2 iconic monuments of the city: the Gur-Emir mausoleum and the majestic Registan Place with its three magnificent madrasas.

-Option: If you still want to see more dances and music and traditional clothes, we recommend you the Show of traditional clothes of all history of Central Asia at the theatre El Merosi in Samarkand.
+Option: If you still want to see more dances and music and traditional clothes, we recommend you the Show of traditional clothes from all history of Central Asia at the theatre El Merosi in Samarkand.

 Overnight in Samarkand.